Right now, post-pandemic, if you are in the middle of the interview process or looking for a new job you’ll likely be asked to do a video interview.

 Set up your interview in a quiet location with little or no distractions in the background.
-If you have a window in the background it may blur the picture, so avoid if possible or put down your blind if you can.
+If you have a window in the background it may blur the picture, so avoid it if possible or put down your blind if you can.

 Make sure the background is free from clutter and looks neat and tidy.
 Finally, have your phone and notifications on the computer turned off during the interview to avoid any distractions.

 Log on 10 minutes before the interview so you’re not panicked if anything goes wrong.
 Have your CV printed off along with the job description and any other notes you may have.

 A glass of water can be a good idea too.
 If you are using notes keep them brief and don’t read them off a sheet, instead use them as prompts.

 Maintain good eye contact and body language

 One of the most important things to do when in a video interview is to keep good eye contact.
 It’s easier for your eyes to lose focus when the person you’re talking to isn’t in the room.

 Look directly into the camera instead of at the screen to maintain good eye contact.
 Make sure your face is centered and don’t move around too much.
 Keep good posture, sitting with your back straight, feet on the ground, and arms resting in your lap or on the desk.